 We welcome you to share as much or as little with our instructors about your history; if you share what happened, they can help you tailor your experience in the class to best meet your needs.
 For example, you can tell the instructors, "my abuser said this to me, so use that during the fights" or "my abuser said this to me, so DON'T say anything like that during the fights."
 Our instructor team is here to make your class positive, healing and empowering for you.

 We have a lot of experience teaching self-defense to survivors of abuse and violence.
 Because many of our students are survivors who choose to share candidly about their experiences, you may connect with other survivors in your class.
 During the class, you can share anything (or nothing) about your past experiences with your classmates.

 If you have any questions or concerns, please contact our Executive Director, Lisa Scheff, at Lisa@ImpactBayArea.org or (510) 208-0474.
 We would be happy to talk with you about your needs, because we believe everyone who wants to take an Impact class CAN.
 We'll help you make it happen in a way that works for you.

-We anticipate offering Men's Basics in 2016, however we do not currently offer Men's Basics classes.
-We feel strongly that our classes should offer students appropriate skills for situations they are most like to face.
-Straight, cis-gendered men are likely to face violence in different ways and need different skills.
-Gay, bisexual, queer, and male-identified transgender students are welcome in our LGBTQ Basics.
+We anticipate offering Men's Basics at some point in the future, however we do not currently offer Men's Basics classes.
+We feel strongly that our classes should offer students appropriate skills for situations they are most likely to face.
+Men are likely to face violence in different ways and need different skills.
+Gay, bisexual, queer, and transgender students are welcome in our LGBTQ Basics.

 We are currently do not have curriculum developed for classes for teen boys.
 This is something we hope to offer in the future.